NIGERIA

 The Education For Every Child Today (EFECT) programme is Street Child’s largest programme to date.
 This is a four-year project in partnership with Educate A Child (EAC), a global programme of the Education Above All (EAA) Foundation, supported by the Qatar Fund for Development, with the aim of increasing primary education access and retention for 40,500 vulnerable children across Sierra Leone.
 This will help the multi-country project's overall goal of getting 96,000 out-of-school children back in school full-time in Nigeria, Liberia, and Sierra Leone.
 To guarantee that programme effects are long-lasting, in addition to enrolment and learning, the initiative will also support teacher training and professional development as well as strengthening the livelihoods of parents and caregivers.

 Street Child’s holistic programming approach, which integrates education, protection, and livelihood opportunities, ensures that livelihoods and household incomes are strengthened and stabilised.
-Through business mentoring, direct grants, or referral to third-party vocational trainers, Street Child ensures that parents and caregivers are empowered to fund their own children's retention in schools and learning spaces, reducing child protection risks associated with poverty.
+Through our award-winning Family Business for Education scheme, we have worked to provide training for families to start or grow their businesses and have reached more than 1,280 households in Nigeria with family business grants.
+By ensuring that parents and caregivers are empowered to fund their own children's education, we can help reduce household poverty and protect children’s learning.

 NEWS & MEDIA